Uniform

 The uniform consists of school polo shirt, school jumper and trousers for all.

-During terms 5 and 6, students may choose to substitute their school trousers for black shorts, which will be supplied by Inter Sport, Lewes.
-No other variations will be permitted.
+During terms 5 and 6, students may choose to substitute their school trousers for plain black PE shorts or plain black tailored school shorts.

 Uniform Suppliers